Iteo/audoma/docs/usage.rst

     }

 | It's clear that we can combine those results, so in one action
-| we may return string instance, and model instance.
+| we may return string instance and model instance.
-| Let's modify our rate function, that it'll return default message if rating is disabled.
+| Let's modify our rate function, so it'll return the default message if the rating is disabled.

 .. code-block :: python
    :linenos: